-The Alliance will celebrate the 10th anniversary with a dinner and silent auction this Friday, August 24th, from 5:00-8:30 p.m. at Chouinard Vineyards along Stonybrook Creek in Palomares Canyon.
+The Alliance will celebrate the 10th anniversary with a dinner and silent auction this Friday, August 24th, from 5:00-8:30 pm at Chouinard Winery along Stonybrook Creek in Palomares Canyon.
 The evening will highlight the Alliance's accomplishments in restoring Alameda Creek and its fisheries.
-The event will feature food, wine, live music, and local celebrity speakers.
+The event will feature good food, excellent Chouinard wine, live music, and local celebrity speakers.
 Two dozen tickets for the event are still available.

-Speakers at the event include: State Senator Ellen Corbett, who represents the 10th District; Outdoor Writer Dan Bacher, contributor to numerous publications and websites who covers fishing and water policy issues; Andrew Gunther, Director of Center for Ecosystem Management and Restoration, and Alameda Creek Fisheries Restoration Workgroup Facilitator; and Jeff Miller, Founder and Director of the Alliance.
+Speakers at the event include: State Senator Ellen Corbett, who represents the 10th District, which includes much of the Alameda Creek watershed; Outdoor Writer Dan Bacher, contributor to numerous publications and websites who covers fishing and water policy issues; Dr. Andrew Gunther, Director of Center for Ecosystem Management and Restoration, and Alameda Creek Fisheries Restoration Workgroup Facilitator; and Jeff Miller, Founder and Director of the Alliance.
 Live Music will be provided by local bluegrass band the Forget Me Nots.